top of page

 Marc Chagall, The Cellist

-Although the German press had once praised Marc Chagall's work, the Nazis now made a mockery of Chagall's art, describing it as "green, purple, and red Jews shooting out of the earth, fiddling on violins, flying through the air ... representing an assault on Western civilization" In fact, very few of the artists who made significant contributions to the German modernist movement were Jewish.
+Although the German press had once praised Marc Chagall's work, the Nazis later made a mockery of his art, describing it as "green, purple, and red Jews shooting out of the earth, fiddling on violins, flying through the air... representing an assault on Western civilization."
+In fact, very few of the artists who made significant contributions to the German Modernist movement were Jewish.

 watercolor by Emil Nolde